Ashmaawyy/Graduation-Project/README.md

-# Graduation-Project
-### Welcome To Graduation Project :)
+# Welcome To Graduation Project : )

-### To install required liberaries type in conda prompt: pip install -r requirements.txt
+## To install required liberaries type in conda prompt: pip install -r requirements.txt

-# The four modules in our ETL
+## The four modules in our ETL

 1. The EmailHandler:
 It sends and recieves e-mails through a list of functions: